How to Make Fabric Star Quilted Christmas Ornaments

 Repeat Steps 7 and 8 to add the final layer of fabric squares.

 Repeat Steps 3-9 to complete the opposite side of the ornament, being careful to line everything up evenly.

 Pin Ribbon Around Ornament

 Take 12 inches of ribbon and wrap it around the center.
 You can pin this or use a hot glue gun to attach it.
-Alternatively, you could also use a strip of fabric or even burlap to cover the middle.Continue to 14 of 14 below.
+Alternatively, you can also use a strip of any layer of fabric or even burlap to cover the middle.